emarmolsanchez/eMIRNA/README.md

 By default, eMIRNA.Train will not perform any class-imbalance correction, but users are imperiously advised to do so, otherwise the training process could suffer.

 Once the function has run, a new folder named `SVM_Results/` will be created inside `eMIRNA/` folder, in which two .csv files called `training.csv` and `testing.csv` will be generated with the results of splitting the original combined Postivie and Negative matrices.
-Besides, eMIRNA.Train module will create an `.rds` file with the SVM classifier capable to differentiate between microRNAs and other structurally microRNA-like non-coding RNAs.
+Besides, eMIRNA.Train module will create an `.rds` file with the trained SVM classifier.

 &nbsp;

 ## eMIRNA.Hunter

-Once we have trained our model for predicting new microRNA candidates, we will have to test its performance and discovery ability to classify non previously annotated microRNAs in our species of interest.
-The eMIRNA.Hunter module is an auxiliar BASH script developed to obtain pre-miRNA candidate sequences, making use of an homology-based recovery from previously annotated microRNAs in reference species, in order to find orthologous sequences in our less annotated species under study.
+Once we have trained our model for predicting new microRNA candidates, we will have to test its performance and discovery ability to classify non-previously annotated microRNAs in our species of interest.
+The eMIRNA.Hunter module is an auxiliar BASH script developed to obtain pre-miRNA candidate sequences, making use of a homology-based recovery from previously annotated microRNAs in reference species, in order to find orthologous sequences in our less annotated species under study.

 The eMIRNA.Hunter script implements Bowtie [3] for the alignment of mature microRNA annotated sequences in reference species like humans or rodents, to find orthologous regions in the genome of our species of interest, reconstructing pre-miRNA sequences from mature microRNAs and generating a FASTA and BED files for the candidates to be classified by the previously trained SVM algorithm.